mohit5189/DeliveryApp/README.md

   - If server return error but cache found, then app fetches cached data and display initial page in TableView.
   - If server return proper response, app display data and call for DB cache.

+  # Note
-  # please note that app is not deleting data from cache, instead its updating data on pull to refresh operation
+  App is not deleting data from cache, instead its updating data on pull to refresh operation

 # Third Party framwworks